-As a coastal city in England, Brighton is obviously the place to see in the summer with long days of sunshine rather than the cold, dark winter, but I contend that a weekend in Brighton can be an amazing experience any time of the year if you really put your heart into it.
+As a coastal city in England and one of the most beautiful places in England, Brighton is obviously the place to see in the summer with long days of sunshine rather than the cold, dark winter, but I contend that a weekend in Brighton can be an amazing experience any time of the year if you really put your heart into it.

 Spending two days in Brighton isn’t going to give you enough time to see everything, but it is a really doable weekend trip to Brighton as there are trains running directly from London that pop you right out into the heart of the action.